null Skip to Main Content

 Still, a hunter with a few connections or someone ready to do some pre-season reconnaissance work and door-knocking can nail down some spots to hunt.
 This is especially true for Nebraska's early teal season and late-season mallard hunting after deer season is finished.

 Depending on the zone, Nebraska's duck season stays open until late December or January.
 This is a prime state in which to knock down a limit of brightly colored greenheads in grain stubble.
 Concentrate on the Platte, Republican, Loup, Niobrara, Missouri, North Platte and South Platte river corridors.
-In milder years, ducks will winter in Nebraska.
+In milder years, ducks winter in Nebraska.

 One happy exception the private land dilemma in Nebraska is the Rainwater Basin Wetland Management District.
 Situated across south-central Nebraska, this area of shallow lakes, grassy marshes and productive wetlands offers 61 waterfowl production areas covering more than 24,000 acres of wetlands and uplands.